-Clinical Immersion Placement and Selection Guidelines NURS 952C
+Clinical Immersion Placement and Selection Guidelines NURS 952C Clinical Nurse Leader Students and Direct Entry Masters Students

-University of New Hampshire clinical nurse leader nursing students participate in a clinical immersion experience.
-Pre-licensure students participate the semester prior to the NCLEX-RN.
+University of New Hampshire Clinical Nurse Leader nursing students and Direct Entry Masters student participate in a clinical immersion experience.
 This opportunity provides an invaluable experience for students to integrate their knowledge and clinical skills into the professional nursing role.
 Because we are guests at our clinical agencies and because immersion placements are highly competitive with other area nursing programs, we have developed the following guidelines for student placement and selection.

-- At no time shall a student initiate direct contact with an agency or non-course faculty to request a placement. - Course faculty meet with students prior to beginning the placement process to discuss the process and answer student questions. - Students are provided with a list of potential agencies from which to choose their unit interest and geographic preferences. - Clinical nurse leader graduate students are required to submit a resume, a cover letter, and their top 3 geographic region and unit preferences for placement by August 15th prior to their immersion experience to the clinical site coordinator.
-Course faculty review student preferences with the clinical site coordinator and the clinical site coordinator contacts agencies to arrange placement. - Students may be contacted directly by the agency for an interview.
+- At no time shall a student initiate direct contact with an agency or non-course faculty to request a placement. - Course faculty meet with students prior to beginning the placement process to discuss the process and answer student questions. - Students are provided with a list of potential agencies from which to choose their unit interest and geographic preferences.

+- Students are required to submit a resume, a cover letter, and their top 3 geographic region and unit preferences for placement by August 1st prior to their immersion experience to the Clinical Placement Coordinator.
+Course faculty review student preferences with the Clinical Placement Coordinator and the Clinical Placement Coordinator contacts agencies to arrange placement. - Students may be contacted directly by the agency for an interview.
 If contacted by the agency, students must notify their course faculty. - There are no guarantees about placement.
-If circumstances change and sites cannot accommodate a student, we must consider other possibilities. - If students need guidance regarding specialty or placement options, they must contact their course faculty directly or adviser. - Clinical nurse leader direct entry students are placed at the same site for NURS 952C and NURS 958.
+If circumstances change and sites cannot accommodate a student, we must consider other possibilities. - If students need guidance regarding specialty or placement options, they must contact their course faculty directly or advisor. - Clinical Nurse Leader Students and Direct Entry Master Students are placed at the same site for NURS 952C and NURS 958.